RikFerreira/dwm/README.md

 ## Overview

 Dwm is part of suckless tools for desktop.
-It is intended to be a simple and lightweight, user-oriented window manager, allowing heavily customization.
+It is intended to be a simple lightweight window manager, allowing heavy customization.
 Thereby, this is my personal build of dwm, with the patches and settings that I think that are most useful to my workflow.

 ## Features